 The recent evidence showing that Elmiron causes serious eye damage is going to lead to a wave of lawsuits against the drug’s manufacturer.
 If you took Elmiron and were subsequently diagnosed with eye problems involving the retina such as maculopathy the drug maker can be held liable for your injuries.

 There is already sufficient evidence establishing a link between Elmiron and retinal damage to support a product liability lawsuit.
-Hundreds and possibly thousands of Elmiron lawsuits are expected to be filed against Janssen Pharmaceutical.We Are Accepting New Elmiron Eye Damage Cases
+Hundreds and possibly thousands of Elmiron lawsuits are expected to be filed against Janssen Pharmaceutical.Our Lawyers Are Accepting New Elmiron Eye Damage Cases

 Our law firm is now actively seeking new Elmiron product liability cases.
 We are looking for individuals who meet the following basic criteria:

-- You took Elmiron on a daily basis for a period of 6-months or longer; and
+- You took Elmiron on a daily for 6-months or longer; and

 - After using Elmiron you experienced vision problems and were diagnosed with any of the following conditions: